Pierre Teilhard de Chardin: Teachings

 Teilhard's life work was predicated on his conviction that human spiritual development is moved by the same universal laws as material development.
 He wrote, "...everything is the sum of the past" and "...nothing is comprehensible except through its history.
 'Nature' is the equivalent of 'becoming', self-creation: this is the view to which experience irresistibly leads us. ...
 There is nothing, not even the human soul, the highest spiritual manifestation we know of, that does not come within this universal law."

 The Phenomenon of Man represents Teilhard's attempt at reconciling his religious faith with his academic interests as a paleontologist.
 One particularly poignant observation in Teilhard's book entails the notion that evolution is becoming an increasingly optional process.
 Teilhard points to the societal problems of isolation and marginalization as huge inhibitors of evolution, especially since evolution requires a unification of consciousness.
 He states that "no evolutionary future awaits anyone except in association with everyone else."
 Teilhard argued that the human condition necessarily leads to the psychic unity of humankind, though he stressed that this unity can only be voluntary; this voluntary psychic unity he termed "unanimization".
 Teilhard also states that "evolution is an ascent toward consciousness", giving encephalization as an example of early stages, and therefore, signifies a continuous upsurge toward the Omega Point which, for all intents and purposes, is God.

-Teilhard also used his perceived correlation between spiritual and material to describe Christ, arguing that Christ not only has a mystical dimension but also takes on a physical dimension as he becomes the organizing principle of the universe—that is, the one who "holds together" the universe (Col. 1:17b).
-For Teilhard, Christ forms not only the eschatological end toward which his mystical/ecclesial body is oriented, but he also "operates physically in order to regulate all things" becoming "the one from whom all creation receives its stability."
+Teilhard also used his perceived correlation between spiritual and material to describe Christ, arguing that Christ not only has a mystical dimension but also takes on a physical dimension as he becomes the organizing principle of the universe—that is, the one who "holds together" the universe.
+For Teilhard, Christ formed not only the eschatological end toward which his mystical/ecclesial body is oriented, but he also "operates physically in order to regulate all things" becoming "the one from whom all creation receives its stability."
 In other words, as the one who holds all things together, "Christ exercises a supremacy over the universe which is physical, not simply juridical.
 He is the unifying center of the universe and its goal.
 The function of holding all things together indicates that Christ is not only man and God; he also possesses a third aspect—indeed, a third nature—which is cosmic."

-In this way, the Pauline description of the Body of Christ is not simply a mystical or ecclesial concept for Teilhard; it is cosmic.
+In this way, the Pauline description of the Body of Christ was not simply a mystical or ecclesial concept for Teilhard; it is cosmic.
 This cosmic Body of Christ "extend[s] throughout the universe and compris[es] all things that attain their fulfillment in Christ [so that] ... the Body of Christ is the one single thing that is being made in creation."
 Teilhard describes this cosmic amassing of Christ as "Christogenesis".
 According to Teilhard, the universe is engaged in Christogenesis as it evolves toward its full realization at Omega, a point which coincides with the fully realized Christ.
-It is at this point that God will be "all in all" (1Cor.
-15:28c).
+It is at this point that God will be "all in all" (1 Corinthians 15:28c).